PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Guarded Conv/Pool output result retention implementation checkpoint

+The guarded call now retains `_terminal_convpool_output_passthrough_stats`.
+It preserves the owner's unchanged one-counter dictionary and remains unconsumed because a zero counter does not exclude cleanup-only pruning.

+This is an assignment-only change.
+No consumer or guard was added.
+The wrapper, owner, one-key schema, unconditional unused-tensor pruning, model-only argument, layout option guard, terminal Singleton/MaxPool predecessor, no-layout safe-reduction/Mul-Add fallback, HardSigmoid successor, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+Two stale boundary tests now require the exact assigned target instead of a raw expression.

+Implementation validation completed sequentially under `uv`:

+- Conv/Pool output wrapper/schema and owner fixtures, unconditional cleanup,
+  terminal Singleton/MaxPool and retained shape/fanout boundaries, no-layout fallback, quantized HardSigmoid successor, architecture, and pass-efficiency
+  coverage: `398 passed in 20.60s`
+- branch-changed broad suite plus the same guarded Conv/Pool coverage:
+  `1656 passed in 28.18s`

+These are unit, contract, owner-fixture, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the raw `_optimize_transpose_dequant_hardsigmoid_quantize_bridges()` result and every other production form of that owner.
+Preserve the guarded Conv/Pool/no-layout branch, following late dequant/unary/fanout cluster, pass order, and observation-only evidence rules.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the